rombrew/phobia/doc/GettingStarted.md

 pins and BOOT pin shorted to the +3.3v.
 Alternatively, you can use SWD.

-After the firmware is loaded the command line interface (CLI) will be available via the serial port.
+After the firmware is loaded the command line interface (CLI) will be available through the same USART.
 We use [picocom](https://github.com/npat-efault/picocom) terminal program.
+Default baudrate is 57600 with 8 bits of data and even parity.

 	# make connect